StoglRobotics/ros_team_workspace/docs/tutorials/managing_multiple_workspaces.rst

 =============================
 Managing multiple workspaces
 =============================
-.. _tutorial-managing-multiple-workspaces
+.. _tutorial-managing-multiple-workspaces:

-Before learning how to manage multiple workspace with RosTeamWorkspace be sure that you have set it up using :ref:`previous tutorial <tutorial-setting-up-rtw>`.
+Before learning how to manage multiple workspace with RosTeamWorkspace be sure that you have set everything up as described in this :ref:`tutorial <tutorial-setting-up-rtw>`.

-Also be sure that you opened a new terminal after you set RosTeamWorkspace to be configured permanently.
+Also be sure that you opened a new terminal after you setup RosTeamWorkspace to be configured permanently.

 First setup a new workspace called ``ws_rolling_local`` inside a ``~/workspace`` folder.

 .. code-block:: bash

-   setup-ros-workspace rolling ~/workspace/ ws ros2c_demos
+   setup-ros-workspace rolling ~/workspace ws ros2c_demos

 When asked for confirmation just press <ENTER>.
 After a workspace is created open a new terminal and execute ``_ws_rolling_ros2c_demos`` alias for sourcing your new workspace.